-HHT warrants that the Products and their Component Parts will be free from defects in materials and workmanship for the applicable period of Warranty coverage set forth in the table below ("Warranty Period").
-If a Product or Component Parts are found to be defective in materials or workmanship during the applicable Warranty Period, HHT will, at our discretion, repair the applicable Component Part(s), replace the applicable Component Part(s), or refund the purchase price of the applicable Product(s).
-The maximum amount recoverable under this Warranty is limited to the purchase price of the Product.
-This Warranty is transferable from the original purchaser to subsequent owners, but the Warranty Period will not be extended in duration or expanded in coverage for any such transfer.
-This Warranty is subject to conditions, exclusions, and limitations as described below.
+Subject to the table below, HHT warrants to the owner of the WoodPro stove that the stove will be free from defects in materials and workmanship at the time of manufacture.
+After installation, if covered components are found to be defective in materials or workmanship during the applicable warranty period, HHT will replace the covered components.
+HHT, at its own discretion, may fully discharge all of its obligations under such warranties by replacing the product itself or refunding the verified purchase price of the product itself.
+The maximum amount recoverable under this warranty is limited to the purchase price of the product.
+This warranty is subject to conditions, exclusions, and limitations as described below.